Bart Sadowski/E+/Getty Images

 Afraid I'll get audited

 Everyone dreads facing a tax examiner.
 But audit fears tend to be much greater than audit realities.
 The overall risk of audit remains small.
-In recent years, IRS data show that its audit rate hovers around 1 percent for individuals earning less than $100,000.
+In recent years, IRS data show that its audit rate hovers at less than 1% for individuals earning less than $100,000.
 The agency also has admitted that it is now going after wealthier taxpayers since any filing mistakes there tend to produce a larger return on the audit effort.